zhdongyuan/zhdongyuan.github.io/_pages/about.md

 # 🔥 News

-- *2025.09*: &nbsp;🎉🎉 [My first paper](https://www.sciencedirect.com/science/article/abs/pii/S0952197625021657) has been successfully accepted.
+- *2025.09*: &nbsp;🎉🎉 [My first paper](https://www.sciencedirect.com/science/article/abs/pii/S0952197625021657) has been successfully accepted by EAAI.
 Everyone is welcome to cite it.
 - *2025.08*: &nbsp;🎉🎉 I designed my own academic homepage, and the template is from the great [Renyi](https://github.com/RayeRen/acad-homepage.github.io).

 # 📝 Publications